craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Hailing from the fourth level of Kailkeep, Bloodylip leads the desperate remnants of a leadership dispute with brutal efficiency and an iron fist.
 Those who remain with Bloodylip do so out of fear of retaliation more than any benefit they may receive.

 ###### Dusk's Pack
-Hailing from the fifth level of Kailkeep, Dusk leads a
+Hailing from the fifth level of Kailkeep, Dusk leads a well-equipped pack of obedient operators in well-informed raids on the other factions on the fifth level.
+Dusk's Pack has a tense relationship with Mercy and their Roamers; the Pack will corner Mercy's Roamers and force them into a trading their supplies for the **Tokens** the Pack takes off their kills.

 ###### Reaper's Pack
 hails from the sixth layer